wiml/derlite/README.rst

 ========

-- Straightforward encoding of most primitive types (except character strings), SETs, SEQUENCEs, and explicit tags.
+- Straightforward encoding of most primitive types (except character strings), SETs, SEQUENCEs, and implicit and explicit tags.
 - Correct decoding of character string types.
 - Complex application-specific types can be supported in an object-oriented way.
 - Fairly easy to hand-write a parser and an encoder for your chosen ASN.1 structures.
 - Easy to mix ad-hoc and more structured styles.
 - 100% python, compatible with version 3.5 and higher
+- the module is a single file and is MIT-licensed; it can be used via PyPI_ or simply included in a larger project

 Missing Features